capturethefoundry/foundry1/README.md

 - Call some simple functions on the blockchain
 - Wrap native tokens
 - Use interfaces
-- Interact with any contract on the blockchain
+- Interact with contracts on the blockchain
+- Swap some tokens using Uniswap

 (Spoof means gaining control of a certain account)